barbagroup/snake-repro/story1.md

-\section*{Story 1: Meshing and boundary conditions can ruin everything}
+##Story 1: Meshing and boundary conditions can ruin everything

 Generating good discretization meshes is probably the most vexing chore of computational fluid dynamics.
 And stipulating boundary conditions on the edge of a discretization mesh takes some nerve, too.